monarchs-ice/monarchs/docs/source/MONARCHS_model_setup.rst

-Setting up a model run
+Setting up your own model run
 *************************

 MONARCHS uses a Python file (by default called ``model_setup.py``) to handle user-defined input into the model.